AmaraFinbarrs/AmaraFinbarrs/README.md

 ### Hi there, I'm Amarachukwu Finbarrs-Ezema but you can call me Amara!

-## I'm a software developer that specializes in Full-Stack Web Applications
+## software developer that specializes in Full-Stack Web Applications

-- 👑 Language Agnostic
-- ✍🏽 I'm currently building projects to add to my portfolio
+## Fun fact:
-- 💻 Fun fact: I landed my first software development role in July 2022; although I didn't start until November.
-I owe it all to God Most High!
+I landed my first software development role in July 2022; although I didn't start until November.
+I owe it all to God, Jesus and the Holy Spirit.

-## My current role

-I am working in the Legal Innovation Lab Wales development team.
-We primarily use Rails to build web apps that serve as a proof-of-concept.
-These apps primarily address gaps in the LegalTech sector.
+## Work Experience
+Company: Legal Innovation Lab Wales
+Address: Swansea University, Swansea.
+U.K.
+Duration: June 2022 - May 2025

 ## My Stack so far...